chenxy99/ANOC/README.md

 --serialization-dir checkpoints/anoc
 ```

-For visualization, on can use tensorboard to check the performance on the `nocaps` validation set.
+For visualization, one can use tensorboard to check the performance on the `nocaps` validation set and monitor the training process.
 ```text
 tensorboard --logdir checkpoints/anoc
 ```